microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## method: TestInfo.fixme

 Marks the currently running test as "fixme".
 The test will be skipped, but the intention is to fix it.
-This is similar to [`method: Test.fixme`].
+This is similar to [`method: Test.fixme#2`].

 ### param: TestInfo.fixme.condition
 - `condition` <[void]|[boolean]>